slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 camping come from military campaign

-For both tourists and artists, much of the seaside’s appeal comes from its association with less structure and more freedom

-thats how we do it, you just buy a ticket to the next destination looking for empty seats and get people to take you home

 On adrenaline: what's your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->